SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/README.md

 •	To extract the file from here, we need to enter the command in the tkcon window.
 The command is `extract all`.
 ![VirtualBox_vsdworkshop_21_04_2024_16_08_17.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_08_17.png)

-•	Now let's go to this location from the terminal. it is exctracted.

-![VirtualBox_vsdworkshop_21_04_2024_16_11_32.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_11_32.png)

 •	We'll utilize the .ext file to generate the spice file for use with our ngspice tool.
 To achieve this, we apply the command `ext2spice cthresh 0 rthresh 0` in the tkcon window.
 This command doesn't create anything new.
 Subsequently, we need to re-enter the `ext2spice` command in the tkcon window.

-![VirtualBox_vsdworkshop_21_04_2024_16_11_54.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_11_54.png)
+![VirtualBox_vsdworkshop_21_04_2024_16_11_32.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_11_32.png)

 •	so, now we are checking the location and at there spice file has been created.
 •	Let's examine the contents of the spice file by typing `vim sky130_inv.spice`.

+![VirtualBox_vsdworkshop_21_04_2024_16_11_54.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_11_54.png)

 ![VirtualBox_vsdworkshop_21_04_2024_16_12_48.png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/VirtualBox_vsdworkshop_21_04_2024_16_12_48.png)

 •	We need to make some changes in the code so that we can make the a transiant simualtion for the given circuit.